 Victims of car accidents may be under the impression that they need to use a car insurance claim to get the compensation they need after being injured.
 In some cases involving property damage alone, a car accident claim may be the quickest and simplest way to get your vehicle damage covered.
 However, if you faced injuries and required medical care for your injuries, you may need to file a personal injury lawsuit to get full compensation.

-The Frederick, Maryland car accident lawyers at the Law Offices of Randolph Rice may be able to take your claim and fight to get you the compensation you need for your injuries.
+The Frederick County, MD car accident lawyers at the Law Offices of Randolph Rice may be able to take your claim and fight to get you the compensation you need for your injuries.
 If you need help with your case, call our law offices today to learn more about your options and what your case might be worth.
 Our phone number is (410) 694-7291.

+Over our years of experience handling many car accidents claims in Maryland, we have learned that negligence plays a significant role in the resulting injuries caused by a car crash.
 The results of a car accident can vary greatly from case to case.
 In some accidents, victims may walk away from the crash with no injuries.
 In others, moderate injuries may affect them for a few weeks or months, and permanent injuries and disabilities may affect them for the rest of their lives.
-Our Frederick car accident lawyers discuss some of these common injuries:
+Sadly, most car accidents end in tragic, life-changing injuries that can last for a long time.
+Some of the most common injuries our Frederick County car accident lawyers can handle include:

 Back and Neck Injuries